qouteall/immptl/docs/wiki/README.md

 **Any mod compatibility issue is NOT intentional.** The compatibility issues come from how the computer program works.
 If a mod is programmed upon the fact that only one dimension is loaded at client, that mod will break with ImmPtl.

 **Fixing compatibility issues requires tons of efforts.** Compatibility issues can be fixed by ad-hoc hacking which is both hard and fragile.
 This mod is compatible with Sodium and Iris via ad-hoc hacking which is fragile (It's possible that next version of Sodium/Iris will not be compatible with ImmPtl).
-The close-sources mods such as OptiFine are much harder to do ad-hoc hacking with so I marked OptiFine as incompatible.
+The close-sourced mods such as OptiFine are much harder to do ad-hoc hacking with so I marked OptiFine as incompatible.

 ### Will the portal impact performance?